 “Is that it, Phineas?”

-“Yes,” Phineas replied then glanced at the large man.
+“Yes.”
+Phineas glanced at the large man.
 “I can’t believe you know the song.”

 Dr. Embry smiled.
-“Zacharias is very special, and he knows lots of songs of all sorts.
+“Zacharias knows lots of songs.
 Why don’t you go next, Zach?”

-His patient shook his head, his eyes darting away from everybody’s faces.
-Joshua patted his arm and gave an encouraging smile, so he stood up and began to mumble.
+The dark-skinned man shook his head, his eyes darting away from everybody’s faces.
+Joshua patted his arm and gave an encouraging smile, so he stood.

 “Zach Adams.”
 He paused, looking desperate.

-“Done,” Joshua said, and Zacharias dropped back onto the chair, glowering at nothing.
-He was so obviously embarrassed, and the rest of the group were staring at him, which was something he loathed.
+“And you’re done,” Joshua said, and Zacharias dropped back onto the chair, glowering at nothing.
+He was so obviously embarrassed, and the rest of the group stared at him, which he loathed.

 “All right, Josh, what about you?”
 Dr. Embry asked, rapping his pen on the clipboard.

 Joshua stood up.
-“I am Joshua Wallace, and I have Bipolar Disorder.
-I am a skilled writer, and I’m interested in completing my newest novel.
+“I am Joshua Wallace, and I have bipolar disorder.
+I am an avid reader, a skilled writer, and, at the moment, I’m interested in completing my newest novel.
 My favorite song changes with my mood, but right now it is ‘Bird with a Broken Wing’ by Owl City.”

 He sat beside Zacharias, who smiled reverently at him.
-Dr. Embry knew that he wished he was more like Joshua when it came to talking.
+Dr. Embry knew that he wished he was more like Joshua when it came to articulating his thoughts.
 The younger man gave him that smile that told him he was accepted, and he relaxed a little.

 “Who’s next?”
 Dr. Embry queried, flipping to a new page to take even more notes.